globallightingdata/website/docs/structure/light-sources.md

 </Root>
 ```

-The `FixedLightSource` Element above describes a fixed light source. **Important**, in this case the luminaire luminous flux, which is important for the calculation, is defined within the `FixedLightEmitter` together with photometry and maybe the `ControlGear`.
+The `FixedLightSource` Element above describes a fixed light source. **Important**, in this case the luminaire luminous flux, which is important for the calculation, is defined within the `FixedLightEmitter` together with photometry.

 ## Referencing a light source